 - Driver background checks and screenings

-Candidates with charges in the past seven years are automatically disqualified.
+Candidates with felony charges in the past seven years are automatically disqualified.
 It has been reported that more than a million drivers did not make the cut as Uber drivers in 2017 and 2018 due to them failing its background checks using the American annual Motor Vehicle Record review.

 Uber also prides itself on being the first ride-sharing platform to continuously screen its drivers through a number of data sources.
 It has eliminated 40,000 drivers using the continuous screening methods.